 Prior to development of the monitoring and management plan in DDC, the Applicant had a history of supporting its Applications through data collection.
-The record reflects that the Applicant has been collecting data related to groundwater hydrology in the DDC Valleys since it filed the Applications.600 Mr. Prieur testified that systematic data collection started in 2007, with project development and the implementation of a monitoring plan for DDC.601 The monitoring plan was initially completed as a component of the Stipulation between the Applicant and the Bureau of Indian Affairs, the National Parks Service, the Bureau of Land Management, and the U.S. Fish and Wildlife Service ("Federal Agencies") that resulted in the withdrawal of the Federal Agencies' protests against the Applications.602 The monitoring plan was finalized to comply with permit terms for the Applications after the Applications were approved in Ruling 5875.
+The record reflects that the Applicant has been collecting data related to groundwater hydrology in the DDC Valleys since it filed the Applications.603 The monitoring plan was initially completed as a component of the Stipulation between the Applicant and the Bureau of Indian Affairs, the Bureau of Land Management, National Park Service, and the U.S. Fish and Wildlife Service ("Federal Agencies") that resulted in the withdrawal of the Federal Agencies' protests against the Applications.604 The monitoring plan was finalized to comply with permit terms for the Applications after the Applications were approved in Ruling 5875.